dimsmol/nerr/Readme.md

 # nerr

 Using custom errors is kinda tricky in JS.
-Unfortunately, it is not enough to just inherit your class from `Error`.
+Unfortunately, it is not enough to just inherit your class from Error.
 You need to do really strange things to provide stack trace with your error objects.

-`nerr` fixes this problem by providing `ErrorBase` class.
+nerr fixes this problem by providing ErrorBase class.
 By inheriting it you're getting correct error implementation with stack trace included.

-`ErrorBase` features:
+ErrorBase features:

 * Inherited from Error, all your error objects will be instances of Error
 * Fully Error-compatible, mimics all it's properties, existing code working with Error will also work with classes inherited from ErrorBase